ESC-30056 - Ecotoxicology and Risk Assessment

 none

-Ecotoxicology and Risk Assessment provides in-depth knowledge and understanding of principles and practises that crucially underpin many environmental monitoring, regulation and assessment regimes.
-Upon successful completion of this module students will have the skills to conduct ecotoxicology protocols, construct and interpret dose response curves, source and evaluate ecotoxicology data and generate risk assessment reports.
+Ecotoxicology and Risk Assessment provides in-depth knowledge and understanding of the principles and practises that crucially underpin many environmental monitoring, regulation and assessment regimes.
+Upon successful completion of this module students will have the knowledge and skills to conduct ecotoxicology protocols (both aquatic and terrestrial), construct and interpret dose response curves, source and evaluate ecotoxicology data, write risk assessment reports and write a journal article based on investigations conducted by them.

 Aims